-The Indices have been mapped against the borough's wards as they have existed since May 2008.
+The Indices have been mapped against the borough's wards as they have existed since May 2021.
 A spreadsheet showing the levels of deprivation in each LSOA within Basingstoke and Deane relative to the results throughout England is available below.
-It must be stressed that whilst referred to as the Indices of Deprivation 2015, most of the data relates to 2012/13, just as ID 2010 used data mainly from 2008.
-ID 2015 is the first to incorporate 2011 Census data.
+It must be stressed that whilst referred to as the Indices of Deprivation 2019, most of the data relates to 2015/16, just as ID 2015 used data mainly from 2012/13.

 A booklet providing more information about the indices and maps of the data for each domain is available below.